07 Sep 2016 / by David Rourke and Duane Donnelly / in Blog

 Launching!
 ONN Office Supplies Program

 ONN is thrilled to announce the launch of the brand new ONN Office Supplies program.
-ONN partnered with Round Table Procurement Services (RTPS) to develop this new program with Staples Advantage.
-The selection of Staples was based on a formal, government-compliant selection process conducted by leaders in Ontario’s nonprofit sector.
+ONN partnered with Round Table Procurement Services (RTPS) to develop this new program with Staples Professional.
+The selection of Staples Professional was based on a formal, government-compliant selection process conducted by leaders in Ontario’s nonprofit sector.
 Available to all nonprofit organizations, the ONN Office Supplies program is centred on a highly discounted core list of commonly-ordered items but also has the flexibility to adapt to the specific needs of individual organizations.
 Click here to learn more.